Extreme Power Metal

 Extreme Power Metal is the eighth studio album by British power metal band DragonForce, released on 27 September 2019.
-It is the band's last studio album to feature longtime bassist Frédéric Leclercq and the first not to feature longtime keyboardist Vadim Pruzhanov, who left the band in 2018; Epica keyboardist Coen Janssen recorded keyboards for the album while the band searched for a permanent replacement.
+It is the band's last studio album to feature longtime bassist Frédéric Leclercq and the first not to feature longtime keyboardist Vadim Pruzhanov, who left the band in 2018; Epica keyboardist Coen Janssen recorded keyboards for the album as a session member.
 The lead single "Highway to Oblivion" was released on 30 July 2019.
 The band embarked on a world tour in support of the album following its release.
 Music videos for "Troopers of the Stars" and "Strangers" were filmed, but not released until two years later, on 27 August 2021 and 25 October 2021, respectively.
 In 2022, the band continued touring the album after their last tour's cancelation due to the COVID-19 pandemic.
 On 29 November 2022, the music video for "The Last Dragonborn" was released, being the first music video with new bassist Alicia Vigil.